Pinto Bean Soup

 *available in Mexican markets if not found in the grocery store.

-- Add the 9 cups of water, cover and let the beans soak overnight.
+3. Add the 9 cups of water, cover and let the beans soak overnight.
 If you start in the middle of the day then let them soak for about 8-10 hours.
-(If you do not have this kind of time, then you should use a different recipe that uses a pressure cooker).
+(If you do not have this kind of time, then you should use the pressure cooker method).

-- Add the whole tomato, the salt and the bouillon and bring to a boil.
+4. Add the whole tomato, the salt, the olive oil and the bouillon and bring to a boil.

 Enjoy!